English to Children

 No previous working experience with children is required.
 Students should possess the enthusiasm for children learning and developments.
 As required by Federal laws, to start practicum and working in a day camp, day-care or a primary school, a complete background check will be necessary.

-ONLINE PROGRAMS: All Programs are available On Campus or Online.
-Duration of programs may be slightly different from other institutions.
-Although theoretical aspects can be conducted online, experience portions of programs should be carried out at a TESOL Canada representative school in your region.
+ONLINE PROGRAMS: Programs are available On Campus or Online.
+Duration of programs may slightly be different in various institutions.
+Theoretical aspects are conducted online, experimental sections are supervised at a TESOL Canada representative centre in your region.

 Course Content (Theory)